sumitgupta28/terraform/terraform-commands.md

 ![instace](/images/instance-1-terminated.JPG)

+Destroy an specific resource.

+"/git-hub-demo" creates 2 repository if you would to delete 1 of them then use like below.

+        $ terraform destroy -target=github_repository.terraform-repo-sumitgupta28-test -auto-approve
+        github_repository.terraform-repo-sumitgupta28-test: Destroying... [id=terraform-repo-sumitgupta28-test]
+        github_repository.terraform-repo-sumitgupta28-test: Destruction complete after 0s

+        Warning: Resource targeting is in effect

+        You are creating a plan with the -target option, which means that the result of this plan may not represent all of the changes requested by the current configuration.

+        The -target option is not for routine use, and is provided only for exceptional situations such as recovering from errors or mistakes, or when Terraform specifically suggests to use it as part of an error message.

+        Warning: Applied changes may be incomplete

+        The plan was created with the -target option in effect, so some changes requested in the configuration may have been ignored and the output values may not be fully updated.
+Run the following command to verify that no other changes are pending:
+            terraform plan

+        Note that the -target option is not suitable for routine use, and is provided only for exceptional situations such as recovering from errors or mistakes, or when Terraform specifically suggests to use it as part of an error message.

+        Destroy complete!
+Resources: 1 destroyed.

 ### terraform graph
 The terraform graph command is used to generate a visual representation of either a configuration or execution plan.
 The output is in the DOT format, which can be used by GraphViz to generate charts.